victortp/auto-bombcrypto/docs/en.md

 python main.py
 ```

-- As it is an image based bot, keep the browser window visible at all times
+- As it is an image based tool, keep the browser window visible at all times